 Students will acquire knowledge of historical events, human and physical Geography, and the economic activities of our nation and the wider world.
 In addition, they will be challenged to integrate the knowledge and skills taught in the various disciplines through historical and geographical field studies conducted both locally and overseas.

 SCGS being the Centre of Excellence for Humanities aims to be a centre leading in the sharing of best practices in the teaching and learning of the Humanities.
 We hope to ignite the passion in the teaching of Humanities through constant engagement with the teachers in sharing sessions and discussions.
 Through this, we hope to pull together a community of educators who pass on this love for the Humanities to their students and nurture future generations of Humanities students.

 The Young Docents Programme is part of the museum education programme organised by the Humanities Department for Lower Secondary students.
 The objectives of the programme are to cultivate in students a deeper understanding and an appreciation of Singapore’s and Asian history as well as provide them with the opportunity to hone their public speaking and leadership skills.
 This programme also aims to extend our students’ learning of the History and Social Studies curriculum beyond the classroom.

-The SCGS Young Docents upon completion of their training provide customised museum leaning journeys for kindergarten, primary and secondary school students to deepen their understanding and appreciation of Singapore’s history.
+The SCGS Young Docents, upon completion of their training, provide customised museum learning journeys for kindergarten, primary and secondary school students to deepen their understanding and appreciation of Singapore’s history.
 In the tours we have conducted, our Young Docents have received positive feedback and many visitors have expressed their greatest take-away as the knowledge gained through the delivery of our docents.
 Through this programme, our Young Docents also see the connection between early history of Singapore and Asia and how the evolution of these countries and their cultures have influenced and shaped the development of Singapore.